nazarc/nazarc/README.md

 ### Hi there!
-Here is Nazar??
+Here is Nazar 👋

+On this page you will find examples of my private exercises to different technologies.

 My main focus lies on the:
 -	Python programming language
 -	Data analysis with python
 -	Design and implementation of software solution with python

-On this page you will find examples of my private exercises to different technologies.

 <img align="left" alt="nazarc's Github Stats Card" src="https://github-readme-stats.vercel.app/api?username=nazarc&show_icons=true&hide_border=true&count_private=true" />
 <br/>